-GapTolerance:
+GapTolerance

 The SOCP Barrier Solver uses a primal-dual method that computes new objective values for the primal problem and the dual problem at each iteration.
-When the gap or difference between these two objective values is less than the Gap Tolerance, the SOCP Barrier Solver will stop and declare the current solution optimal.
+When the gap or difference between these two objective values is less than the gap tolerance, the SOCP Barrier Solver stops and declares the current solution optimal.